samcaulfield/PML_IDE/README.md

 * Click `Tools > Check syntax` to receive warning and error messages if there is a problem with your model.
 These messages are displayed to the left of the line numbers in the editor.
+The editor view will be taken to the first incidence of an error.
+* A popup will appear showing the total number of errors as well as the currently highlighted error.
+The popup has buttons for viewing the next and previous error.

 **Authentication**